 Today our guided tour takes us through the various ecosystems from the valley floor to the top of Mount Field National Park, where we can explore the boulder streams and the alpine meadows.
 This tour is almost a recap of all we have seen during the period of the tour.
 As we descend from the central plateau we detour to view the giant gums of the Styx River, the rugged World Heritage scenery and great display of heathland flora, including the Leatherwood to the backdrop of the rugged Western Arthurs Range.
 The group then continues, returning to Hobart for 2 nights on Tasmania's east coast via Derwent Valley, Mount Wellington & if time Russell Falls.

-For our last full day of our our small group tour of Tasmania leaves Hobart to visit , Bruny Island.
-We take guided , learning about conservation work as well as the Wildlife and fauna on the island.
+For our last full day of our holidays to Tasmania itinerary, our small group tour of Tasmania leaves Hobart to visit Bruny Island.
+We take Bruny island's guided tour, learning about conservation work as well as the Wildlife and fauna on the island.

-On this we typically spend between 1-3 nights in each location, a range of forms of accommodation types will be used on this tour including hotels, motels and lodges.
+On this holiday to Tasmania tour we typically spend between 1-3 nights in each location, a range of forms of accommodation types will be used on this tour including hotels, motels and lodges.

-Prices for this are indicative only at this time, based on general rates for regional Australia touring.
+Prices for this Tasmania holiday package are indicative only at this time, based on general rates for regional Australia touring.
 April 2020.

 Articles about Australia published by Odyssey Traveller: